Exper626/Portfolio/README.md

 # Hanaa Azhar
-I am an AI & Data Science major and enthusiast driven by a passion for uncovering insights and building innovative solutions.
+I am an AI & Data Science major and enthusiast with a passion for uncovering insights and building innovative solutions.
 I bring a unique blend of curiosity and technical expertise to every project, constantly seeking unconventional angles to tackle complex problems.

 #### CONTACT
 Email: azharhanaa2@gmail.com <br>